 Regardless, I kept coming back to this wine.
 It was perhaps the most open of the lot.
 I guess the vineyard does help here, given the typical opulence of Goldloch - something I picked up while helping Caroline at Diel.
 The nose definitely shows some ripeness, with apricots and quince dominating, but pulled back with aromas of fresh herbs.
 The palate's fleshy and salty, with some spicy intrigue, oily texture, and a driven acidity.
 It's so drinkable at the moment.

 So tightly wound, but I loved it.
 Sexy bouquet - floral, red currant, herbs.
 Palate had a mineral spine, a real energy to the wine.
 It isn't showing it's all at the moment but the density, length, and texture just screams potential greatness.
-A Brunello I would drink anyday but probably needs another 10 years. — a month ago
+A Brunello I would drink anyday but probably needs another 10 years. — 4 months ago

 I've said this time and again - I love Amelie's wines, but I guess it's time to stop... since Nicolas has now joined the estate.
 What a dream team!
 Amelie's Rousseau-like touch on the wines, with Nicolas' DRC-emboldened viticulture skills.
 I love Berthaut-Gerbet!